bakharevpavel/node-sankyo-ict3k/README.md

 # sankyo-ict3k

 Sankyo ICT3K5 library wrapper for Node.js.
 Should work with their ICT3K5/ICT3k7 card readers.
+Will work on Windows and only on 32bit Node.js due ti library's limitations.

 ## Installation